naturalsolutions/ecoSecrets/README.md

 Edit freely this `.env` file to change credentials for instance.

+### Add DeepFaune

+ecoSecrets use DeepFaune code so you need to download it and add it in the DeepFaune folder in src folder.

 ### Launching

 Docker and docker-compose must be installed on the server/machine.
 Then: